hmyunis/academic-planner-ssr/README.md

 - [Nest.js](https://nestjs.com/): You can install Nest.js globally using the command:
   `npm install -g @nestjs/cli`

-- [Git](https://git-scm.com/downloads): Make sure to install Git on your machine.
+- [Git](https://git-scm.com/downloads): Make sure to install Git on your machine (for clonning the repository only).

 ## How to Run the Application